 Some things are meant to take extra time.
 Getting rid of lawn weeds shouldn't be one of them.
 For fast, effective weed control (think sprint, not marathon), all it takes is a little know-how.
-To that end, here's a look at the most common and annoying lawn weeds, along with tips on how to kill each and every one.
+To that end, here's a look at the most common and annoying lawn weeds and tips on how to identify common weeds and how to kill and prevent lawn weeds in the future.

 Chickweed